 How much broth will you need?

 This recipe calls for six cups of broth, but you may not need it all.
-It’s hard to predict exactly how much broth you’ll need when cooking risotto, or how long it will take to cook.
-There are many factors—such as the length of your rice, or how dry the rice is, and the heat you are cooking the risotto at—that will all affect the cooking time.
+It's hard to predict exactly how much broth you'll need when cooking risotto, or how long it will take to cook.
+There are many factors—such as the length of your rice, or how dry the rice is, and the heat you're cooking the risotto at—that will all affect the cooking time.

 The most important thing is to take your time.
 You’ll know the risotto is done when the rice is tender, but al dente … basically, the rice should be slightly firm and have a little bite.
 It should not be mushy.

-I’d recommend starting to test the risotto after adding four cups of broth.
-Then, you can continue adding the broth, stirring, and testing your risotto until it’s perfectly al dente.
+I'd recommend starting to test the rice after adding four cups of broth.
+Then, you can continue adding the broth, stirring, and testing your risotto until it's perfectly al dente.
 Add smaller amounts of broth, if needed, toward the end.

 For dessert, why not continue the theme with a pumpkin dessert, like this Layered Pumpkin Mousse or this Pumpkin Frozen Yogurt?
 This Cranberry Cheesecake Parfait is another delicious seasonal recipe that would also be wonderful.